 If you or a loved one has been involved in an accident caused by a tire blowout due to no fault of your own, you may be entitled to file a claim to pursue compensation for your losses.
 You may be eligible to receive compensation for current and future medical bills, property damage, lost wages, pain and suffering, and other damages related to the accident.

-To begin exploring your legal options, we encourage you to contact our attorneys today by completing the Free Case Review form on this page.
+To begin exploring your legal options, we encourage you to contact our attorneys today by completing the Free Case Review form.

 Issues with tires can pose a serious hazard to Alabama motorists.
 While most vehicle owners make sure that they change their vehicle’s oil frequently, very few spend much time considering their tires.